How Many Landing Pages Do I Need On My Website? (Updated 2021)

 This makes your social media people and your sales team happy.
 Which in turn, makes you happy.

-Some of the best landing pages for inbound marketing posts are interactive, engaging content like:
+Some of the best landing pages for inbound marketing posts include interactive, engaging content like:

 - Vote contests